rktjmp/lush.nvim/EXTEND.md

 which allows you to export your colorscheme to any format you want.

 In addition to LushBuild, every Lush colorscheme is a compiled down to a Lua table.
-This lets you import it into other Lua modules, into other themes or even other lua runtimes.
+This lets you import it into other Lua modules, into other colorschemes or even other lua runtimes.

 For example, you could configure your AwesomeWM theme by loading lush and your